nixin72/from-template/README.md

 Download a repo from github.com/racket-templates to use for your project.
 It removes the git history from the project so you get a fresh start.

-**Note:** This only works on Linux.
-If you'd like to submit a PR to make it work on Windows too, I'd be more than happy to merge it in.

 # Download
 ```
 git clone git@github:nixin72/from-template.git